 2. Mix all salad dressing ingredients and set aside.

 3. Heat heavy bottomed pan, or the barbeque.
 Once hot pour in olive oil.
-Cook the steaks 1 - 2 minutes per side for rare - medium rare.
-Season with salt and black pepper and set aside to rest on a covered plate for 5 minutes.
+Cook the steaks for around 2 minutes per side for rare - medium rare (depending on how thick your steaks are).
+Pour the marinade over the steaks for the last little bit to glaze.
+Set the steaks aside to rest on a covered plate for 5-10 minutes.

 4. Toss the salad leaves in half the dressing and arrange on a platter.